priyadarshan/bind-key/README.md

-If you have lots of keybindings set in your .emacs file, it can be hard to know which ones you haven't set yet, and which may now be overriding some new default in a new Emacs version.
+If you have lots of keybindings set in your .emacs file, it can be hard to know which ones you haven't set yet -- and which may now be overriding some new default in a new Emacs version.
 This module aims to solve that problem.

 Bind keys as follows in your .emacs: